Kew Gardens: Marianne North Gallery

-Former museum buildings
+Museums and administration buildings

 The School of Horticulture building was formerly known as the Reference Museum or Museum No. 2.

-Museum No. 3 was originally known as the Timber Museum, it opened in 1863 and closed in 1958.
+Museum No. 3 was originally known as the Timber Museum; it opened in 1863 and closed in 1958.

-Cambridge Cottage is a former residence of the Duke of Cambridge (1819–1904).
-It became part of the gardens in 1904, and was opened in 1910 as the Museum of British Forestry or Museum No. 4.
+Cambridge Cottage, which is Grade II listed, is a former residence of the Duke of Cambridge (1819–1904). became part of the gardens in 1904, and was opened in 1910 as the Museum of British Forestry or Museum No. 4.
 After 1958 it was known as the Wood Museum and displayed samples of wood from around the world.
-It is Grade II listed.
 Today it is a meeting and function venue.

+Adjacent to Kew Green and running southeast from the Main Gates (now Elizabeth Gate) were a number of administrative buildings.
+These included, in 1894, a Curator’s residence; Kew cottage; Director’s residence; Director’s Office; Office of Works yard; Cambridge cottage and King’s cottage.
+By 1974 the only identified buildings were the Director’s Office and the Wood Museum formerly Cambridge cottage.

 Science

 Plant collections

 The living plant collections include the Alpine and Rock Garden, Aquatic, Arboretum, Arid, Aroid, Bonsai, Bromeliad, Carnivorous Plant, Cycad, Fern, Grass, Island Flora, Mediterranean Garden, Orchid, Palm, Temperate Herbaceous, Tender Temperate, Tropical Herbaceous, and Tropical Woody and Climbers Collections.

 The Aquatic Garden is near the Jodrell laboratory.
 The Aquatic Garden, which celebrated its centenary in 2009, provides conditions for aquatic and marginal plants.
 The large central pool holds a selection of summer-flowering water lilies and the corner pools contain plants such as reed mace, bulrushes, Phragmites and smaller floating aquatic species.

 The Bonsai Collection is housed in a dedicated greenhouse near the Jodrell laboratory.

 The Arid Collection (including Cactaceae and many other succulent plants) is housed in the Tropical Nursery, the Princess of Wales Conservatory and the Temperate House.

 The Carnivorous Plant collection is housed in the Princess of Wales Conservatory.

 The Grass Garden was created on its current site in the early 1980s to display ornamental and economic grasses; it was redesigned and replanted between 1994 and 1997.
 Over 580 species of grasses are displayed.

 The Orchid Collection is housed in two climate zones within the Princess of Wales Conservatory.
 To maintain an interesting display the plants are changed regularly so that those on view are generally flowering.
 The Rock Garden, originally built of limestone in 1882, is now constructed of Sussex sandstone from West Hoathly, Sussex.
 The rock garden is divided into six geographic regions: Europe, Mediterranean and Africa, Australia and New Zealand, Asia, North America, and South America.
 There are currently 2,480 different "accessions" growing in the garden.

-The Arboretum, which covers the southern two-thirds of the site, contains over 14,000 trees of many thousands of varieties.
+The Arboretum, which covers the southern two-thirds of the site, contains over 11,000 trees of many thousands of varieties.